Ecasept/Shrek-Plymouth-Theme/README.md

 # This Theme

-This theme must be put in a folder called `shrek/`.
+This theme must be put in a folder called `shrek`.
 You can do this using this command:
 ```sh
 git clone https://github.com/Ecasept/Shrek-Plymouth-Theme.git shrek/
 ```